iam-manzoor/devops-git-learning/README.md

 ### git reorder
 - We can correct the commit order. pick the commit before the commits you want to correct.
 `git rebase -i  <commit-hash>` cut and paste the commit msg in the order you want.

+### Drop
+- Drop the bad commit.
+Opens in a editor and choose appropirate option ` git rebase -i <commit before the bad commit>`

+### exec
+- execute the command before and after the rebase
+`git rebase -i <commit hash>`

+### Git Bisect
+- bisect works using binary search
+- git bisect identify the git commit which introiduced the bug in the repository.
+`git bisect bad` - `git bisect good <commit>`